Architecture

 The browser owns routing, generated Relay operations, visual composition, and user-facing behavior.
 Labkit helps the browser wire the runtime:

-@omgjs/labkit-webapp-authstores access tokens in memory, stores only a non-secret session hint, refreshes sessions, and logs out locally even when a stale refresh token fails server-side.@omgjs/labkit-webapp-graphql-relaycreates an auth-aware Relay environment, retries one non-auth GraphQL operation after refresh, wires GraphQL subscriptions, and disposes route preloads when navigation aborts.@omgjs/labkit-webapp-realtimetracks websocket connection status, reconnects, heartbeat timeouts, browser online/offline state, and fatal close codes.@omgjs/labkit-webapp-uiowns small UI mechanics such as theme selection and class application, while concrete components remain app-owned.
+@omgjs/labkit-webapp-authstores access tokens in memory, stores only a non-secret session hint, refreshes sessions, and logs out locally even when a stale refresh token fails server-side.@omgjs/labkit-webapp-graphql-relaycreates an auth-aware Relay environment, retries one non-auth GraphQL operation after refresh, wires GraphQL subscriptions, and disposes route preloads when navigation aborts.@omgjs/labkit-webapp-realtimeprovides a self-healing websocket runtime with a stable GraphQL WS client facade, connection-state monitoring, heartbeat/watchdog policy, browser online/resume recovery, fatal close-code handling, and active subscription resubscription after internal client recreation.@omgjs/labkit-webapp-uiowns small UI mechanics such as theme selection and class application, while concrete components remain app-owned.

 The app still owns routes, generated operation files, endpoint resolution, React hooks, form components, token storage policy selection, CSS classes, theme values, and product UI.